NBility-Model/NBility-business-capabilities-Archi/README.md

-# NBility-business-capabilities-Archi
+# NBility-business-capabilities-Archi-Dutch

-This repo contains NBility-business-capabilities model version 2.1 in Archi format.
+This repo contains NBility-business-capabilities model version 2.1 in Dutch and Archi format.

 # View
 The model can be viewed [here without the need to install Archi](https://nbility-model.github.io/NBility-business-capabilities-Archi/).